EnricoMendez/UFactory-ROS2/lectures/U-Lite+Humble.md

 colcon build
 ```

 This will create a new pkg named `ulite6_move`, here we will code a script to move the robot.
-The first script will use to move the robot is [`square_move.py`](https://github.com/EnricoMendez/UFactory-ROS2/blob/main/codes/square_move.py) to copy it to your pkg run:
+The first script we will use to move the robot is [`square_move.py`](https://github.com/EnricoMendez/UFactory-ROS2/blob/main/codes/square_move.py) to copy it to your pkg run:

 ```
 cd ~/dev_ws/src/ulite6_move/ulite6_move/